wp-plugins/facebook-fanbox-with-css-support/readme.txt

 **Notes**

 Thanks in advance to <a href="http://kkoepke.de/">Kai</a> for giving the idea for this plugin and also for testing it in his own <a href="http://kkoepke.de/blog/">blog</a> during the time of development.

+**Important**

+If you update to version 1.1.0 make sure to control your settings and save them. **This is needed to generate the new css-file.**

 == Installation ==